 RAG vs Wiki

-A comparison of traditional Retrieval-Augmented Generation (semantic search RAG) and the LLM Wiki Pattern for knowledge management.
+A comparison of traditional Retrieval-Augmented Generation (semantic search RAG), agentic search, and the LLM Wiki Pattern for knowledge management.

 AspectLLM WikiSemantic Search RAG